AdobeDocs/journey-optimizer.es-ES/help/using/consent.md

 * x-api-key
 * x-gw-ims-org-id
 * x-sandbox-name
-* autorización (token de usuario de su cuenta técnica) <!--How do you find this information?
+* authorization (token de usuario de su cuenta técnica) <!--How do you find this information?
 And other header elements?-->

 Cuerpo de la solicitud: